 - Can I send you my transcript, CV or personal statement in advance to see what my chances of being admitted are?

 - Please do not send any materials to us outside of the application system.
 We are unable to consider any extra materials or evaluate the likelihood of admittance over email or phone.

 - If miss the general deadline of January 15th, will my application still be reviewed?

 - We offer a space-available deadline of June 1st, so if you submit your application after January 15th, it may or may not be successful depending on the application pool.
 We recommend checking with a staff advisor to see if applications are still being reviewed before submitting your application.

 - Do I need to submit a TOEFL or IELTS score if I went to a school in the U.S.?

 - Applicants who have earned, or will be earning, an undergraduate degree from a U.S. institution or an institution where English was the sole language of instruction do not need to submit a TOEFL or IELTS score.

-If you earned, or will be earning, a master’s degree from a U.S. institution, but your undergraduate institution was not located in the U.S. or English was not the sole language of instruction, you may submit an unofficial or old TOEFL score if the score is greater than 100.
-If the TOEFL score is less than 100, you should plan to retake the test.
+If you earned, or will be earning, a master’s degree from a U.S. institution, but your undergraduate institution was not located in the U.S. or English was not the sole language of instruction, you will still be required to take the TOEFL or IELTS.

 - Are there additional requirements to serve as a teaching assistant (TA) at UC Davis?